danielefongo/yson/README.md

 iex> %{email: "a@b.c", user: %{full_name: "legal name"}}
 ```

-You can choose one of the following key recasing:
+The available strategies for key recasing are:

-- `:snake` converts payload keys to snake case before parsing
+- `:snake` to convert payload keys to snake case before parsing
-- `:camel` converts payload keys to camel case before parsing
+- `:camel` to convert payload keys to camel case before parsing
-- `:no_case` does not convert payload keys before parsing
+- `:no_case` to preserve the original casing

 ## Next steps

 [] json api